Primal Slide

 the one-string diddley bow, beating out a rhythm on the single wire string, while changing its

-traditional playing styles.
+moving beyond traditional playing styles.

-I invite you to turn off from the main musical highway by building your
+I invite you to turn off from the main musical

-own diddley bow and then teaching yourself to play it.
-I invite you to search out new musical paths or old ones that were
+highway by building your own diddley bow and then teaching yourself to play it.
+I invite

-lost and all but forgotten.
-There are no "rules" for playing this instrument--you
+musical paths or old ones that were lost and all but forgotten.
+There are no "rules" for

-can take the time to work out for yourself the different ways to make sounds come from a single string, and to integrate
+playing this instrument--you can take the time to work out for yourself the different ways to make sounds come

-these sounds into your own music.
-You will then have something that is satisfyingly and uniquely your own.
+from a single string, and to integrate these sounds into your own music.
+You will then have something that is satisfyingly

 The diddley bow is of African-American origin, probably developed from